-We have audited the financial statements of Coralisle Pioneer Fund - European Equities (the "Fund"), which comprise the statement of financial position as at December 31, 2022, and the statement of comprehensive (loss)/income, statement of changes in net assets attributable to holders of redeemable units and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Coralisle Pioneer Fund - European Equities (the "Fund"), which comprise the statement of financial position as at December 31, 2023, and the statement of comprehensive income/(loss), statement of changes in net assets attributable to holders of redeemable units and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund at December 31, 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).